MayKali/Reinforcement-Learning-in-pathfinding/README.md

 # Python
-A mini-project I did in the Summer of 2018 trying to learn reinforcement learning.
+A mini-project I did in the Summer of 2018 trying to implement reinforcement learning.